orphan-oss/ognl/docs/LanguageGuide.md

 This will call `ensureLoaded()` on the root object, then get the name property of the root object as the result of the expression.

+### Limitations

+OGNL won't be able to process Java packages which match any of the token names, eg.: `or.mypackage.MyClass@someMethod` or `com.mypackage.or.MyClass@sometMethod`
+- in such cases `or` will be treated as an operator.

+See the list of operators below to understand possible implications.

 ## Collection Construction

 ### Lists